edapess/edapess/README.md

 -  I’m interested in coding, reading, music, apes
 -  currently working as a React Native developer
 -  looking to collaborate on React/JS/Electron/React Native project
--  Also I'm big fan of Neovim, Tmux
+-  Also I'm big fan of Neovim, Tmux, Xmonad and all Linux stuff
--  Running Arch Linux with KDE on my mobile workstation
+-  Running Arch Linux with Xmonad on my mobile workstation
 - 📫 You can reach me edmondavetisyanw@gmail.com
 <!---
 edavetisyan/edavetisyan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.